Carmike Wynnsong 12

 I’ll tell you.

-I went to watch Indiana Jones 4 yesterday (which I thought was pretty decent, and while not fantastic, was certainly a worthy sequel).
+I went to watch Indiana Jones 4 yesterday (which I didn’t hate as much as everyone).

 So, what happened?

 For almost as much as the price of a DVD, you buy the cinema ticket, hoping to be able to stroll in and peacefully watch your film.

 You show up.
 There’s popcorn already plastered over the seat that you’re not even guaranteed to get.